 Monday, February 11th

-Medicare plastic surgery changes – how will they impact on you?
+Medicare changes and how will they impact on your plastic surgery?

 Medicare have announced some significant changes to plastic surgery item numbers effective from 1 November 2018.
 Some item numbers are no longer included in the medicare benefits schedule while other item numbers now have very strict criteria to meet eligibility requirements.

-What procedures have been affected by medicare changes?
+What surgery is affected by the recent medicare changes?

-The following are a list of procedures affected:
+The following are a list of plastic surgery procedures and medicare item numbers that have changed:

-For correction of Breast ptosis by breast lift or mastopexy the following Medicare criteria now apply :
+For correction of Breast Sagging or drooping of the breast by breast lift or mastopexy the following Medicare criteria now apply :

-(a) at least two-thirds of the breast tissue, including the nipple, lies below to the infra-mammary fold.
-The nipple should also be located at the most, inferior part of the breast contour; and
+(a) at least two-thirds of the breast tissue, including the nipple, has to lie below to the infra-mammary fold.
+The nipple should also be located at the lowest part of the breast contour; and

-(c) photographic evidence demonstrating the clinical need for this service, is documented.
+(c) there must be photographic evidence demonstrating the need for this service.

-Reduction mammaplasty (bilateral) with surgical repositioning of the nipple:
+Reduction mammaplasty (bilateral) with repositioning of the areola and nipple:

 (a) for patients with large breasts and experiencing pain in the neck or shoulder region; and

-Removal and replacement of breast implants Item No 45553 and 45554: Medicare and PHI will no longer provide rebates for removal and replacement of breast implants due to medical complications (for example for rupture of a breast implant, migration of prosthetic material or capsular contracture).
+Removal and replacement of breast implants Medicare Item No 45553 and 45554: Medicare and private health insurance will no longer provide rebates for removal and replacement of breast implants due to medical complications (for example for rupture of a breast implant, migration of prosthetic material or capsular contracture).
 If the original reason for placement of breast implants was for cosmetic reasons then medicare and PHI also deem the treatment of complications as cosmetic and therefore no rebate will apply.

 In very particular or extraordinary circumstances a medicare and PHI rebate may apply only if: